The benefits of Pilates are numerous. When regularly undertaken, the most noticeable physical change is an improvement in muscle tone and definition.

 One of the main advantages of Pilates, particularly for women, is that it enables us to gain strength without bulking up.
 With Pilates, your muscles won’t become over-developed.
 Instead, they will take on a toned, long and lean appearance, giving you the strength you desire without making you look like a bodybuilder.

-Along with toning your body, Pilates will impart a sense of well-being and enhance your so-called “functional fitness,” making everyday tasks a lot easier to manage.
+Along with toning your body, Pilates imparts a sense of well-being.
+It enhances so-called “functional fitness,” making everyday tasks a lot easier to accomplish.

-Good posture is not solely due to the condition of your back, though the alignment of your spine can play a role in this.
+Good posture is not solely due to the condition of your back, though the alignment of your spine does play a role in this.
 If your core is weak, you’re going to have a more difficult time sitting and standing straight.
-Additionally, a strong midsection will help you to move more fluidly, take longer, smoother strides, and move “with grace.”
+Additionally, a strong midsection will help you to move more fluidly and take longer, smoother strides.

 Having a strong core also helps flexibility.
-People tend to be of the opinion that you have to be flexible to do Pilates, but the fact of the matter is, doing Pilates exercises will make you more flexible.
+People tend to think that they have to be flexible to do Pilates.
+The reality is that when undertaken regularly, Pilates exercises will make you more flexible.

 Pilates Benefits for the Mind and Soul

 Pilates benefits the mind as well as the body.
-People who practice it regularly say they have an inner peace that was lacking prior to taking it up and that they feel more energized.
+Most people who practice it regularly say that they have an inner peace they lacked before taking it up.
+They also claim to feel more energized.
 This is due to the movements releasing muscle tension and boosting endorphin levels.

 Other Pilates benefits for the mind that will be apparent after regular workouts include a natural lifting of mood and the increase in confidence that comes from looking good.
 Your thinking will be clearer, and you will feel lighter and have more energy, too.

 Will I need any Special Pilates Equipment?

 You will be able to do simple workouts without buying any equipment.
 However, Pilates benefits can be increased with various accessories.
 For example, a resistance band, a Pilates Circle, and a Pilates Ball.